f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

 * Show versioning of the template
 * Deploy app again using the new template

+.. warning:: We have had reports from students that the UI may revert settings if you try and edit the application after deploying.
+Please take care to ensure that you have the correct inputs.
+We are investigating the reports of issues to determine the root cause, but you should be able to complete this lab.
+If you encounter any issues, please let us know.

 Deploy an application with a WAF policy using FAST template
 ###########################################################